 - The markup on your materials, usually between 15%-35%

-In addition to writing a contract that covers all your bases, you’ll also need to log everything that’s done on the work site.
+In addition to writing a contract that covers all your bases, you’ll also need to log everything that’s done on the worksite:

-These are five situations in which you’d be better off with a time and material contract than a fixed price model
+These are five situations in which you’d be better off with a time and material contract than a fixed price model.

 Unpredictability can also be associated with timelines.
 If there’s no set timeline or timelines are likely to change, that needs to be accounted for.

-Assure clients that costs for labour and materials will be worked out ahead of time.
+Assure clients that costs for labor and materials will be worked out ahead of time.
 Consider working in not-to-exceed conditions and inform the client when you’re reaching those amounts.
 This way, you can come up with solutions together.

-When you’re a new contractor, you may be unaware of hidden costs, expenses and overhead that you need to cover.
+When you’re a new contractor, you may be unaware of hidden costs, expenses, and overhead that you need to cover.
 You may be unsure of how much to mark up materials or where to provide a discount for long-term projects.

 This can lead to overestimating.
-You’ll be quoting more than others in the industry and you’ll lose jobs.
+You’ll be quoting more than others in the industry, and you’ll lose jobs.

-Using a time and material contract can help you gain expertise in estimating.
+Using a time and materials contract can help you gain expertise in estimating.
 In the future, you have a better idea of what it takes to get a job done and make a profit.